 For online journal articles, check for peer-reviewed ones, within 10 years for current research.

-Online databases such

-as EBSCOhost or

-Proquest provides

-bibliographic citations

-which contains

-information about the
+Online databases such as EBSCOhost or Proquest provides bibliographic citations which contains information about the

-craap Test to

-evaluate information

-for

-Currency, Relevance,

-Authority, Accuracy,
+CRAAP Test to evaluate information for Currency, Relevance, Authority, Accuracy, Purpose.

-Purpose.

 Does the author cite his sources, based his work on evidence, provide up to date accurate information?

-objective or emotional?
-Read the Preface page.

-author and publication

-as well as short

-summary of the text.

-Read these first before

-you read the entire
+Is the language used objective or emotional?
+Read the Preface page. author and publication as well as short summary of the text.
+Read these first before you read the entire paper.

-paper.